ryan3738/bellingham3d-frontend/readme.md

 ## Individual Product Pages

-A product page is generated for each product with a title, descriptin and price.
-In addition the page includes an image slider with ability to cycle through images.
-The page also includes variation selectors for product options.
+A product page is generated for each product with a title, descriptin, image and price.
+If the product has multiple images then an image slider with ability to cycle through images is generated.
+The page also includes option selectors for products with multiple variations.

 ![Bellingham 3D product page](/assets/images/bham3d-product-page.png)
 <figcaption>Product page</figcaption>